What is the situation?

 - Check www.FlashAlert.net, click on "Seattle" in the map, then click on "Colleges & Universities" and find UW Tacoma at the bottom of the list, but only if the campus is closed.

 - Local television and radio media outlets

 Keep in mind that conditions may be different at your home than they are on campus.
 When the university is in operation, but severe weather conditions exist, use your own best judgment about getting to campus.

-In the event of snow, ice or other dangerous conditions, campus leadership will assess the road conditions early in the morning and make a decision no later than 6 a.m., earlier if possible, about whether to suspend operations for the entire day or operate on a delayed schedule.
+In the event of snow, ice or other dangerous conditions, campus leadership will assess the conditions and make a decision no later than 4 a.m., earlier if possible, about whether to suspend operations for the entire day or operate on a delayed schedule.

 When operations are suspended, the campus is closed, classes are not held, administrative offices are closed and all events and activities are cancelled.

 When a delayed schedule is announced, classes and offices will resume operations at a later than usual time, usually at 10:30 a.m. or noon, depending on conditions.
 Any classes or event happening before that time are cancelled.

 If a storm hits in the middle of the day, campus leaders may decide to suspend operations early.
 An announcement is usually made by 2 p.m. that day.
 Any classes or events happening after that time are cancelled.

 Faculty should make arrangements to contact students if class is cancelled when the university is open.
 Students should talk with their faculty about making up class time lost during a suspension of operations or a delayed opening, or if they are unable to get to campus.